 Filling up the tank is a necessary task on road trips.
 But gas stations are high traffic areas—places where hundreds or even thousands of people visit in the course of a day—so it’s important to be extra-vigilant about COVID-19 safety.

-“Try to keep a distance from other people.
-Our guidelines say 6 feet,” Dr. Chen says.
-“Wear your mask and try not to touch areas that many people have touched.”
+"Wear your mask and try not to touch areas that many people have touched," Dr. Chen says.

 At gas stations, touching high-traffic items like gas pumps or door handles can be unavoidable.
-“Bring some disinfecting wipes if you can’t avoid touching those areas, so you can cleanse them,” Dr. Chen says.
+So, bring some disinfecting wipes if you can’t avoid touching those areas, so you can cleanse them, Dr. Chen says.
 “And when you go to public bathrooms, certainly wash your hands very, very well.”

 And of course, anytime you’re around moving vehicles (like when you’re at the gas station), your dog should stay inside your car at all times.
 Make sure they’re secured to prevent them from jumping out unexpectedly.

-No matter where you are or where you’re going, adhering to the CDC’s COVID-19 safety guidelines will help keep you safe.
+No matter where you are or where you’re going, adhering to the CDC’s COVID-19 safety guidelines will help keep you safe, especially with cases on the rise.
 Its recommendations include: